Pigmented nodular BCC 1.1mm depth.

 please note that you can click on the pictures above to freeze the transitioning

-This treatment was peer-reviewed and preliminary results were published in 2020 in the Journal of the European Academy of Dermatology & Venereology (JEADV).
+Biphasic PDT was peer-reviewed and our preliminary results were published in 2020 in the Journal of the European Academy of Dermatology & Venereology (1).

 1. ASSESSMENT